• Skip to main content

 • Oil.

-• Water: or vegan stock.
+• Vegetarian stock: or vegan 'beef' stock.

 What lentils to use

-Lentils are a super convenient ingredient as they do not need pre-soaking or precooking.
+Dried lentils are a super convenient ingredient as they do not need pre-soaking or precooking.
 Simply rinse and stir into the sauce together with the other ingredients and cook until soft (see Instructions).

-Should I cook this dish covered
+Should I cook lasagna with lentils covered

 If you prefer to cook your lasagna without covering it follow the Instructions in this recipe.